 When you receive financial aid administered by our office, including scholarships, grants and loans, it appears on your student billing account and is applied against your charges, usually during the first month of the term.
 Other aid types, such as Michigan Competitive Scholarship, private scholarships, and Michigan Education Trust contracts, are also applied directly to account charges and reflected on your bill.
 (If you have a Michigan Education Trust (MET) contract, notify MET that you are attending U-M so your account will be credited with MET funds.)

-- Some types of aid have restricted uses.
-For example, federal aid funds cannot be used to pay for orientation charges, lost ID fees, etc.).
-Some awards may only be applied to tuition.
-This may leave charges on your account and you are responsible for paying any balance due, even after receiving a financial aid refund.
+- Some types of aid have restrictions.
+For example, federal aid funds cannot pay for orientation charges and lost ID card fees.
+Some university awards/scholarships may only pay for tuition, fees and/or housing and meals.
+So, you could receive a refund even with outstanding charges; you are responsible for paying those charges using your refund or other resources.
 (See Terms and Conditions. page for details.)

 - Expenses such as books, which are included in your estimated financial aid budget, do not appear on your account statement.
 You must allocate part of your aid refund to pay for these directly.